-Transfer Agents
+• Transfer Agents

-A transfer agent is a person who has been granted a Certificate of Registration to conduct the business of transfer agent under SEBI Regulations Act 1993.
+A transfer agent is a person who has been granted a Certificate of Registration to conduct the business of transfer agent under the SEBI (Registrars to an Issue and Share Transfer Agents) Regulations, 1993.
 Transfer agents' services include issue and redemption of mutual fund units, preparation of transfer documents and maintenance of updated investment records.
 They also record transfer of units between investors where depository does not function.
 They also facilitate investors to get customized reports.

-Depository
+• Depository

-A depositor facilitates the smooth flow of trading and ensure the investor's about their investment in securities.
+A depository facilitates the smooth flow of trading and ensure the investor's about their investment in securities.